ahtikorhonen/cmm-bot/readme.md

 A single threaded asynchronous crypto market making bot for Bybit perpetual contracts.
+To run the bot create Bybit API key and secret and compile the cython function(s) by running "python setup.py build_ext --inplace" in the parent directory.

 Features:
 * maintains two real time order books for a certain instrument through websocket connections